Punktum-dk/sb-service-specification/README.md

 - Only for a single domain name
 - Only for a single operation
 - Has a lifespan of 14 days
-- Can be replace with a new code
+- Can be replaced with a new code
 - Can be deleted, meaning the authorisation is retracted

 <a id="authorise-change-registrar"></a>